Git ID Switcher

 | List keys | ssh-add -l |

 Important: This extension does NOT modify ~/.ssh/config.
-You need to set up your SSH config manually (see Step 2 in "Quick Start").
+SSH config setup must be done manually (see Step 2 in "Quick Start").

 If you already have SSH configuration, Git ID Switcher works alongside it: